Archive for the 'General' Category

 I cleaned everything, including the switch rockers, the case and the tips of the styluses, and put it back together again.
 It now looked much better, and sounded clearly and reliably on every note.

-In my next post, I’ll take a longer look under the bonnet of the 350S and see what there is to see.
+In my next post in this series, I’ll take a longer look under the bonnet of the 350S and see what there is to see.

 21